 Within 5 working days of the bump request, the College will make a decision on which, if any, position the employee may bump.
 (This may include positions the employee has not identified in Step 1.)
-If an employee is eligible to bump into more than one position, the employer will approve the bump in the following order: Employee's Campus d) into the position that is occupied by the least senior person at a pay level equal to the employee's pay level
+If an employee is eligible to bump into more than one position, the employer will approve the bump in the following order:

+Employee's Campus

-- a) into the position that is occupied by the least senior person at a pay level equal to the employee's pay level - b) into the position that is occupied by the least senior person at a pay level lesser than but closest to the employee's pay level - c) into the position that is occupied by the least senior person at a pay level greater than but within two pay levels of the employee's pay level
+a) into the position that is occupied by the least senior person at a pay level equal to the employee's pay level

+- b) into the position that is occupied by the least senior person at a pay level lesser than but closest to the employee's pay level - into the position that is occupied by the least senior person at a pay level greater than but within two pay levels of the employee's pay level